-S&TC is one of 10 partners in the SAMARCH project - a €7.8m European Union funded project running to 2023.
+WildFish is one of 10 partners in the SAMARCH project - a €7.8m European Union funded project running to 2023.
 The project is providing new transferable scientific evidence to inform the management of salmon and sea trout (salmonids) in the estuaries and coastal waters of the English and French sides of the Channel.
-As part of its role, S&TC is currently involved in work to raise public awareness of the results of the SAMARCH research projects.
+As part of its role, WildFish is involved in work to raise public awareness of the results of the SAMARCH research projects and to use these results to influence Government policy on inshore fisheries.